yancong222/scriptscz/acoustics/readme.md

 1. The mfa subfolder contains shell scripts to implement Montreal Forced Aligner

-    Input: audio files and their corresponding transcripts .txt
+    Input: audio files and their corresponding transcripts .txt, in a one-to-one mapping

     Note: may need to cut audios into small segments